sputnik2019/rtl8852bu-20240418/README.md

 ### Compatible Devices

+EDIMAX EW-7822UMX

-Warning: The below adapters are multi-state adapters, meaning that they have an internal Windows driver, and may be problematic on Linux.
+Warning: The below adapters are also compatible but are multi-state adapters, meaning that they have an internal Windows driver, and may be problematic.

 * Brostrend AX1L
 * Brostrend AX4L